llpeterson/security/trust.md

 you build upon will behave.
-For example, if you are transmitting a message over WiFi on an open campus, you would likely identify an eavesdropper that can intercept the message as a threat (and adopt some of the methods discussed in this chapter as a counter-measure), but if you are transmitting a message over a fiber link between two machines in a locked datacenter, you might trust that channel is secure, and so take no additional steps.
+For example, if you are transmitting a message over WiFi on an open campus, you would likely identify an eavesdropper that can intercept the message as a threat (and adopt some of the methods discussed in this chapter as a countermeasure), but if you are transmitting a message over a fiber link between two machines in a locked datacenter, you might trust that channel is secure, and so take no additional steps.